commoncrawl/cc-host-index/README.md

 - `warc_record_length_av` will be renamed to `_avg` (that was a typo)
 - more `_pct` columns
+- count truncations: length, time, disconnect, unspecified
-- addition of indegree and outdegree for all hosts from the web graph
+- addition of indegree and outdegree from the web graph
+- improve language details to be more than only LOTE and LOTE\_pct
 - add unicode block information, similar to languages
-- improve language details to be more than only LOTE and LOTE\_pct
 - prank10 needs its power law touched up (hcrank10 might change too)
 - there's a sort problem that .com shards have a smattering of not-.com hosts.
 This hurts performance.
 - add domain prank/hcrank